jianlin-cheng/GenomeFlow/README.md

 # Distribution

-In this repository, we include the folowing
+In this repository, we include the folowing:
 * **executable**: contains the GenomeFlow .jar executable file and sample datasets.
 Download latest version from [here](https://github.com/jianlin-cheng/GenomeFlow/releases)
 * src: contains the GenomeFlow source codes
 * user_guide: contains user guide